vip-workshop/vip-workshop.github.io/index.md

 # Fall 2022 - Sign up to present, discuss and attend!

+For our innaugural workshop series, we will be meeting on:
+- October 13, 8am PST/11am EST/4pm GMT
+- November 10, time TBD
+- December 8, time TBD

 If you are interested in participating as a presenter at the VIP workshop this semester, please fill out [this application](https://forms.gle/WdimzB5EiiKvV4Br8) by September 21.